 The Department of Psychology at the University of Mississippi offers programs of study that lead to the Doctor of Philosophy in two separate areas: clinical psychology and experimental psychology.
-The Clinical Program ordinarily requires a minimum of five years beyond the baccalaureate degree to complete.
+The Clinical Program ordinarily requires a minimum of five years beyond the baccalaureate degree to complete (Student Admissions, Outcomes, and Other Data).
 The Experimental Program is designed to be completed within four years.
 This time is devoted to a combination of course work, research, and, for clinical students, practice.
 Clinical students also spend their final year of training in a full-time clinical internship at a program accredited by the American Psychological Association.

 The Clinical Program has been accredited by the American Psychological Association since 1974.
 It is a scientist-practitioner model program that emphasizes an empirical approach to clinical practice.
 Clinical training is generally conducted with a social learning or cognitive behavioral approach.
 Specific programs of study in the Experimental Program include behavioral neuroscience, cognitive psychology (including cognitive development), and social psychology.
 Students are accepted to work in one of these specific areas.